Comprehensive Hemophilia Treatment Center

-The Augusta University Medical Center Adult Hemophilia Clinic maintains a flexible clinic schedule and is available for consultation.
+The Augusta University Adult Hemophilia Clinic maintains a flexible clinic schedule and is available for consultation.
 Our office is open Monday through Friday with a hematologist on call 24 hours a day.

-Schedule an online appointment now or call 70-721-2273 to speak to a member of our hemophilia CARE team.
+To schedule an appointment, call 706-721-2171 to speak to a member of our hemophilia CARE team.

 Pediatric Clinical Services

 Our Pediatric Comprehensive Hemophilia Treatment Center is a part of the Children’s Hospital of Georgia and offers a variety of services including:

 - Diagnosis, evaluation and management strategies to all hereditary hemorrhagic or thrombotic disorders.